go-python/gpython/examples/embedding/README.md

 ## Takeways

   - `main.go` demonstrates high-level convenience functions such as `py.RunFile()`.
-  - Embedding a Go `struct` into a Python object only requires that it implements `py.Object`, which is a single function:
+  - Embedding a Go `struct` as a Python object only requires that it implement `py.Object`, which is a single function:
     `Type() *py.Type`
   - See [py/run.go](https://github.com/go-python/gpython/tree/master/py/run.go) for more about interpreter instances and `py.Context`
-  - Helper functions available in [py/util.go](https://github.com/go-python/gpython/tree/master/py/util.go) and your contributions are welcome!
+  - Helper functions are available in [py/util.go](https://github.com/go-python/gpython/tree/master/py/util.go) and your contributions are welcome!